 Institutional framework of transport research

-The Department of Science and Technology holds the responsibility of creating, implementing and managing R&D policy and strategy in South Africa.
+The Department of Science and Innovation holds the responsibility of creating, implementing and managing R&D policy and strategy in South Africa.
 The Department of Transport is responsible for creating transport policy, which is incorporated into transport planning documents.
 It contributes to the transport research agenda by establishing areas of interest.

 The main areas of transport research are: